e-sensing/sits/README.md

 sits_view(s2_cube, green = "B08", blue = "B03", red = "B04")
 ```

 This cube is irregular.
-The timelines of tiles “20LKP” and “20LLKP” the
+The timelines of tiles “20LKP” and “20LLKP” and
-resolutions of the bands of the bands are different.
-Sentinel-2 bands
+the resolutions of the bands are different.
+Sentinel-2 bands “B03”,
-“B03”, “B04”, and “B08” have 10 m resolution, while bands “B8A”, “B11”
+“B04”, and “B08” have 10 m resolution, while bands “B8A”, “B11” and the
-and the cloud band “SCL” have 20 m resolution.
-Irregular collections
+cloud band “SCL” have 20 m resolution.
+Irregular collections need an
-need an additional processing step to be converted to regular data
+additional processing step to be converted to regular data cubes, as
-cubes, as described below.
+described below.

 After defining an irregular ARD image collection from a cloud service
 using `sits_cube()`, users should run `sits_regularize()` to build a